The UK-based All Party Parliamentary Group (APPG) on West Papua bring together over ten MPs from parties across the UK’s political spectrum.

 - Colleen Fletcher MP (Labour)

-The APPG was originally founded in 2008 by Benny Wenda and Andrew Smith MP, and following a few quiet years, was re-established in 2015.
+The APPG was originally founded in 2008 by Benny Wenda and Andrew Smith MP.
+It was re-established in 2015.